kaiyoux/p_cmd_runr/README.md

 Whether you will be implementing your own script with the help of the API, or running the gp_cmd_runr script, you will have to provide 2 types of files:
 - at least one configuration file stating which nodes to access, their login information, along with references to the files containing the commands to run on those nodes.
-- at least one command file containing the command you would normally run on the above node(s).
+- at least one command file containing the commands you would normally run on the above node(s).

 # The Main API Classes And Functions